Ocado uses advanced analytics and cloud storage to deliver groceries right to your kitchen table

 Focusing on business opportunities, not IT problems

-Clarke and his more than 650 software engineers and IT specialists appreciate that they can focus on high-level strategy while Google Cloud Platform handles data queries.
+Clarke and his more than 650 software engineers and technology specialists appreciate that they can focus on high-level strategy while Google Cloud Platform handles data queries.
 “We don’t have to do a lot of work to get an answer, as Google does most of the heavy lifting and scaling with the data,” Clarke says.
 “Since Cloud Platform has data centers around the world, we can launch anywhere without having to build our own data center there.”

 Since moving to GCP, Ocado has saved on IT operations costs and headcount, compared to implementing additional services within its own data centers.
 To host Hadoop or Spark analytics as well as Ocado Smart Platform, the company would have needed to massively scale out its internal infrastructure, as well as hire hardware engineers, database administrators, operations employees and experts in on-site software platforms.
 Says Clarke: “Thanks to Google Cloud Platform, we can hire engineers to add value by solving real business problems and leave the cloud data infrastructure to companies like Google."